sassoftware/viya4-iac-k8s/docs/user/DockerUsage.md

   viya4-iac-k8s destroy
 ```

-**NOTE**: The 'destroy' action is irreversible.
+> **NOTE**: The `destroy` action is irreversible.

-## Interacting With The Kubernetes cluster
+## Interacting with the Kubernetes Cluster

-[Creating the cloud resources](#running-the-configuration-script) writes the kube_config output value to a file ./[prefix]-oss-kubeconfig.conf.
+The act of [creating the cloud resources](#running-the-configuration-script) writes the `kube_config` output value to a file, `./[prefix]-oss-kubeconfig.conf`.
 When the Kubernetes cluster is ready, use kubectl to interact with the cluster.

 ### Example Using kubectl

-To run the kubectl command to list cluster nodes, be sure to mount your kube config file variable so that it references the kube config file created for your cluster.
+Before you can run the kubectl command to list cluster nodes, be sure to mount your kubeconfig file variable so that it references the kubeconfig file that was created for your cluster.
 This example shows how you can get node information:

 ```bash
 docker run --rm \